viktorbezdek/awesome-github-projects/README.md

 ## C++

+- [google/draco](https://github.com/google/draco) - Draco is a library for compressing and decompressing 3D geometric meshes and point clouds.
+It is intended to improve the storage and transmission of 3D graphics.
 - [nlohmann/json](https://github.com/nlohmann/json) - JSON for Modern C++
 - [deskflow/deskflow](https://github.com/deskflow/deskflow) - Deskflow lets you share one mouse and keyboard between multiple computers on Windows, macOS and Linux.
 It's like a software KVM (but without video).
 - [SerenityOS/serenity](https://github.com/SerenityOS/serenity) - The Serenity Operating System 🐞